awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 + Quicker backups using rsync, which only back up the changes made between one backup to the next\.
 + Efficient storage of backups using hard links\.
 A *hard link* is a directory entry that associates a name with a file in a file system\.
 By setting up a hard link, you can perform a full restoration of data from any backup while only storing what changed from backup to backup\.

-After you set up the backup solution, this walkthrough shows you how to access your backups to restore your data\.
+After you set up the backup solution, this walk\-through shows you how to access your backups to restore your data\.
 This backup solution depends on running scripts that are hosted on GitHub, and is therefore subject to GitHub availability\.
 If you'd prefer to eliminate this reliance and host the scripts in an Amazon S3 bucket instead, see [Hosting the rsync scripts in an Amazon S3 bucket](#hostingscripts)\.

 **Important**
 This solution requires using AWS Data Pipeline in the same AWS Region as your file system\.
 Because AWS Data Pipeline is not supported in US East \(Ohio\), this solution doesn't work in that AWS Region\.
 We recommend that if you want to back up your file system using this solution, you use your file system in one of the other supported AWS Regions\.